connorads/mise/demo/slides.md

 <!-- column: 1 -->

-# Or you can use centralised files
+# Or use centralised files

 **mise**: `mise.toml`